-Education faces a systemic challenge in the United States that creates a self-perpetuating system of poverty that results in the oppression of opportunity for our poorest citizens.
+Education faces a systemic challenge in the United States that creates a self-perpetuating system of poverty, resulting in the oppression of opportunity for our poorest citizens.
 Programmatically the problem is a result of the linking of school funding with local municipality (property) taxes.
 Nearly ½ of property taxes in the United States are used to fund our primary and secondary educational institutions.
-It’s no surprise that the poorest regions have the lowest performing schools, which produce lower performers than schools in wealthy areas, which in turn limits their earning potential and ability to contribute more in taxes for better schools, resulting in a repeating cycle of both poverty and reduced earning potential.
+It’s no surprise that the poorest regions have the lowest performing schools, which produce lower performers, limiting their earning potential and ability to contribute more in taxes for better schools, resulting in a repeating cycle of both poverty and reduced earning potential.
 It would be logical to conclude that representatives from our poorest states would be fighting for programmatic agendas that would fundamentally re-imagine the educational institutions within the U.S. One possible solution could be the decoupling of education from municipal taxes, drawing the funds from a national program that coordinates deeply with the state and local levels.
 Instead, we observe the opposite.
 The 2018 house funding bill cuts 2.3 Billion dollars from the U.S. Department of Education with the current Administration’s proposed tax plan cutting another 3.6 Billion.
 Defying logic, the most prominent supporters of these cuts are elected representatives from our poorest rural areas.
 Education is the cornerstone of a successful democracy and is just one example of many potential scenarios that all point to the same conclusion, relying on elected representatives to act in the best interest of their collective constituent base is no longer a viable option.

 To put democratic participation in the United States into perspective we can observe recent data.
 In the 2016 Presidential Election, a little over 55% of eligible voters chose to cast a vote, the lowest percentage since 1996.
 More recently in my home state of New Jersey, our gubernatorial election turnout was approximately 37%.
 When we view our participation through a global lens, the U.S. ranks 28th out of 35 of the nations included in the Organization for Economic Cooperation and Development, most of whose members are highly developed democratic states.
 Internationally, Belgium had the highest participatory rate in its most recent election at 87 percent, followed by Turkey at 84 percent and Sweden at 82 percent.
 Note that in both Belgium & Turkey citizens are required to vote by law.
 If we desire to create a more responsible democracy, we must empower more individuals to participate by making information and access easier and more convenient.
 This can be achieved through legislative and technical innovations.